 4. Hollywood Bowl

 One of the few things in Hollywood that lives up to the hype, the Hollywood Bowl is amazing.
 Whether its classical, rock, pop, jazz, country, movie themes, or any of the other shows they put on, this place is incredible.
 Fireworks shows are the best.

 Offering great views of the stars and the city, with an accompanying planetarium and free astronomy museum, more than anything this place is relaxing, peaceful, and incredibly romantic.
 This is a great place for couples and despite the many people who come to LA and don’t go here, this is a must, especially at night.

 The Boardwalk and Athletic Center make Venice beach the most happening beach in Southern California, and one of the most famous beaches in the world.
 It is eccentric, artistic, hip, beautiful, counter-cultural, and tons of fun.
 And the beach itself is great too, soft smooth sand and water that is clean enough to go in.
 This (and nearby Santa Monica) is LA, more than anywhere else in the city.

 1. Grauman’s Chinese/Hollywood Walk of Fame

-Okay, so it’s super touristy and it probably won’t live up to the hype, but it is a must and if you do it right it is amazing!
-Stay away from the tours and museums, appreciate the art and entertainment and eccentrism and history, embrace it and have a great time.
+Okay, so it’s super touristy and it probably won’t live up to the hype, but Hollywood is a must and if you do it right it is amazing!
+Stay away from the tours and museums, appreciate the art and history and eccentrism, embrace it and have a great time.
 Follow my Hollywood Walk to do this area right!

 That’s it, Los Angeles’s top 20, according to me!
 Maybe you’re wondering where Rodeo Drive and Beverly Hills are (I don’t recommend them), and also Old Town Pasadena, Chinatown, Long Beach, and more.
 Well, head on over to the next post in my series, all the sites Los Angeles has to offer!